Using the Data API for Aurora Serverless v1 - Amazon Aurora

 Storing database credentials in AWS Secrets Manager

-When you call the Data API, you can pass credentials for the Aurora Serverless v1 DB cluster by using a secret in Secrets Manager.
+When you call RDS Data API (Data API), you pass credentials for the Aurora DB cluster by using a secret in Secrets Manager.
 To pass credentials in this way, you specify the name of the secret or the Amazon Resource Name (ARN) of the secret.

 To store DB cluster credentials in a secret